karkman/physalia_metagenomics/Day3/README.md

 cp -r ~/Share/ASSEMBLY_MEGAHIT/ ./
 ```

-Inside the folder you'll find the assembly logs and the actual assembly folder for each sample.
+Inside the folder you'll find the assembly logs inside the assembly folder for each sample.
 Start by looking at the assembly logs with `less`.

 #### Questions about the assembly